 Nothing is more off-putting to readers than to be faced with an uninterrupted block of text.
 Large blocks of text that contain no formatting and consequently no white space means no rest for the eyes and no time to consider your content.

-Short paragraphs with space between them, ordered lists and bullet pointed lists and quotations can be useful as well.
+Short paragraphs with space between them, ordered lists, bullet pointed lists and quotations can be useful as well.
 Create emphasis with bold lettering and italics but don’t overdo it.
 Avoid using colored fonts and differing font styles as they amount to a workout for your readers’ eyes.

 Images and tables provide a break in text by adding visual interest to posts and search engine optimization value.
 Here are seven free sources of free images for your blog I recommend and there are 70 on my Resources page.
 Image preparation is important size images to fit the space you intend to use them in before you upload them.
 Get the most out of image search by optimizing your images.